How Classroom Door Lockdown Drills Save Students and Teachers’ Lives

 Campaign to get lockdown devices for each classroom.

-Another way to help improve your school’s lockdown drills is by campaigning to requiring lockdown devices for each classroom.
-There are many advantages to using lockdown devices, especially The Sleeve, to help strengthen your classroom door’s security.
+Another way to help improve your school’s lockdown drills is by campaigning to requiring security devices for each classroom.
+There are many advantages to using security devices, especially The Sleeve, to help strengthen your classroom door’s security.

-School districts have a limited budget and may not consider lockdown devices as a priority.
-Talk to key professionals that can help allocate budget for these life-saving devices.
+Your school district may have a limited budget and may not consider security devices as a priority.
+Talk to key professionals that can help allocate the budget for these life-saving devices.
 Increasing your school door security is a proactive initiative to improve lockdown drills.

 Initiate to buy lockdown devices for your school.

-Who knows, maybe if your community can be successful in providing each classroom its lockdown devices, then other communities and schools can follow.
+Who knows, maybe if your community can be successful in providing each classroom its security devices, then other communities and schools can follow.

 Talk to your child about classroom door lockdowns.

 The best action a parent can do is to talk to their child.
 Find out how classroom door lockdowns were explained to your child.
 In fact, find out how your child understood the drills.
 You can have the opportunity to explain and improve your child’s understanding of the situation.